GaloisInc/daedalus/pdf-driver/test/README.md

   - validatePDF : `pdf-hs-driver ...`
   - totext      : `pdf-hs-driver ...`

+== The repo ==

+The following generated files will be stored in the repo, they are (intentionally) small and should help us to keep track of functional
+changes:

+    test_TOOLNAME_CORPORANAME/
+      results/*.meta
+      results/*.result-actual
+      test-summary

 == Run a Test ==

 You run a test thus (or `cabal v2-run -- run-testset ...`)